 When working with digital materials, I assign different patterns on lines (zig zag, dashes, squiggle) and have them in different colors so I can see where they intersect and what type of lines they are.
 This has been especially useful in my database programming class while working with Microsoft Visio, where different ends of lines give important information and lots of lines are intersecting.

 I was one of the first people to buy the Barnes and Noble Nook when it came out when I was in seventh grade.
 It allowed me to read almost any book I could think of, all in glorious large print.
 It had a cellular data connection too, so I could download a book in thirty seconds, which was extremely helpful when the teacher would randomly assign us books to read. eReaders are so inexpensive now that it would be insane not to have one.
-Here is the model I use now.
+Read more about eReaders here.

 Digital formats for assignments